 One more thing, niacin deficiency can also cause high cholesterol so if you are depressed and have high cholesterol, you may have an undetected (subclinical) niacin deficiency.
 It’s usually safe to take niacin, although many people experience a hot-flushing sensation, you should make sure you have your doctor’s approval.

 Glutamine & Vitamin B6.

-Tyrosine and Iodine.
-These substances help you make thyroid hormone and low thyroid is a common overlooked cause for depression.
+These substances help you make thyroid hormone and low thyroid is a commonly overlooked cause for depression.
 Tyrosine also happens to be a precursor to the brain chemical, dopamine which is your ‘happiness’ hormone.
 Tyrosine is sold widely at health food stores, and so is iodine.
 I also sell a brand of iodine in 6.25mg capsules.
 It is HERE.

 Progesterone is made in the body, it’s not the same as the drug Provera.
 Natural progesterone has a calming effect and balances estrogen which has more of a stimulating effect.
 A healthy woman will have the proper ratios of these each day of the month, and the ratios fluctuate depending on the time of the month, and the age of the woman.
 Progesterone is produced in women along with estrogen during the reproductive years and is often referred to as the ‘great balancer’ due to its important role in keeping estrogen and overall hormone levels in balance with one another.
 Around the age of 40, your hormone balance changes in preparation for menopause which usually occurs around the age of 50.